SEPTEMBER 23 - BIRTHS

-Scottish scientist and authority on nutrition and winner of the Nobel Prize for Peace in 1949 for his efforts to eliminate world hunger.
+Scottish physician, biologist and politician who was an authority on nutrition and winner of the Nobel Prize for Peace in 1949 for his efforts to eliminate world hunger.
 In 1936, he published a report, Food, Health and Income, a dietary survey by income groups made during 1935.
 It showed that the cost of a diet fulfilling basic nutritional requirements was beyond the means of half the British population and that 10 percent of the population was undernourished.
 This and other reports conducted by the Rowett Research Institute formed the basis of the British food-rationing system during WW II.
 He was director general of the United Nations Food and Agriculture Organization (1945-48).

-Swiss-born French bacteriologist and a co-discoverer of the plague bacillus, Pasteurella pestis (also called Yersinia pestis and Bacillus pestis).
+Swiss-French bacteriologist who co-discovered the plague bacillus, Pasteurella pestis (also called Yersinia pestis and Bacillus pestis).
 With Pierre Roux he discovered the diphtheria toxin (1889).
 Yersin discovered the plague bacillus simultaneously with Shibasaburo Kitasato (1894) in Hong Kong, where he had been sent by the French government.
 The Japanese bacteriologist Kitasato had arrived days earlier and had secured priority to the limited facilities.
 Nevertheless, Yersin gained a sample of pus excised from a plague victim, and was able almost immediately isolate the plague bacillus.
 Yersin then set out to attenuate the bacillus and develop an anti-plague serum.
 He successfully treated his first plague patient, a Chinese student, in 1896.

 German engineer and industrialist who was responsible for the invention of the spark plug and magneto for automobiles and whose firm produced a wide range of precision machines and electrical equipment in plants throughout the world.